 Rationale.
 For state and federal grants, and to effectively target programs to increase student achievement, school districts need school-by-school data to accurately assess the need and success of current efforts.
-Adopted 2001 (Sunset: Nov.
-20
+HB 207 (Wilson) introduced in the 2007 session would loosen restrictions to allow greater general information gathering by districts but also provide notification to parents about student surveys.
+Adopted 2001 (Sunset Nov.
+2011)